vesterheim/vesterheim.github.io/collections/contents/index.md

 * Hats
 * Purses and wallets

-Architecture (number 12 historic structures)
+Architecture (numbering 12 historic structures)
 --------------------------------------------
 Buildings that exemplify or contrast Norwegian and Norwegian-American construction methods and forms.
 Find more information about the historic buildings in Vesterheim's Open Air Division [here.](/exhibitions/open-air/)